 Unless this is your first visit to this website – in which case, welcome – you’re probably aware that I often talk and write about the existence of two different paradigms (or sets of ideas) that exist in relation to maternity care.
-They’re often called ‘the obstetric approach’ and ‘the midwifery model’, although I try never to mention them by these names without immediately adding the caveat that the names of these approaches relate to belief systems, not to people or professional groups – so there are plenty of obstetricians who take a midwifery model approach, just as there are a good many midwives who are more closely aligned to the obstetric viewpoint.
+They’re often called ‘the obstetric approach’ and ‘the midwifery model’.
+Although I try never to mention them by these names without immediately adding the caveat that the names of these approaches relate to belief systems, not to people or professional groups.
+Because there are plenty of obstetricians who take a midwifery model approach, just as there are a good many midwives who are more closely aligned to the obstetric viewpoint.
 If you’re not already familiar with the differences between these models, this brief article explains them a bit further.

-Many women value and want the ‘midwifery model approach’, which is more inclusive of their knowledge and experience and sees pregnancy as a personal and usually healthy journey.
+Many women value and want the ‘midwifery model approach’.
+It’s more inclusive of their knowledge and experience and sees pregnancy as a personal and usually healthy journey.
 The midwifery model approach is also supported by tons of evidence that it brings many benefits for women and babies.
 It places the woman firmly at the centre of her care and acknowledges her as the key decision-maker.
-It doesn’t reject technology and intervention where this is appropriate and the woman is happy to have it, but it is often respectful of non-Western approaches, ideas and therapies as well.
+The approach doesn’t reject technology and intervention where this is appropriate and the woman is happy to have it, but it is often respectful of non-Western approaches, ideas and therapies as well.

-There are variations between different countries and areas, of course, and many midwives, doctors and others are already respectful and supportive of an evidence-based, woman-centred approach and see enormous value in a model where midwives are the primary caregivers for women, with obstetricians being invited (if a woman wants this) to consult in situations which are not quite so normal or straightforward.
-There exists mutual respect between the two groups, with obstetricians being respectful of midwives’ knowledge, of their ability to determine when things are fine and normal and when a bit of help (of whatever kind) might be needed.
+There are variations between different countries and areas, of course.
+And many midwives, doctors and others are already respectful and supportive of an evidence-based, woman-centred approach.
+They see enormous value in a model where midwives are the primary caregivers for women, with obstetricians being invited (if a woman wants this) to consult in situations which are not quite so normal or straightforward.
+There exists mutual respect between the two groups.
+Obstetricians are respectful of midwives’ knowledge, of their ability to determine when things are fine and normal and when a bit of help (of whatever kind) might be needed.
 Midwives in such settings are equally respectful of the obstetrician’s experience in dealing with less straightforward situations and of their surgical and medical skills which are sometimes the best pathway to a good outcome.

-Yet in other areas women and midwives struggle to get their obstetric and other medical colleagues to see the value in this kind of approach, either theoretically, in the reality of day-to-day practice, or perhaps both.
-So this article offers a few suggestions from my own experience of how we – as midwives, birthworkers, women and families who are trying to facilitate a greater uptake of this evidence-based, woman-centred model – can help facilitate the journey of those who have come from an obstetric paradigm background and who want to be more woman-centred (even though they may not know it yet 😉 )
+Yet in other areas women and midwives struggle to get their obstetric and other medical colleagues to see the value in this kind of approach.
+So this article offers a few suggestions from my own experience of how we – as midwives, birth workers, women and families who are trying to facilitate a greater uptake of this evidence-based, woman-centred model – can help facilitate the journey of those who have come from an obstetric paradigm background and who want to be more woman-centred (even though they may not know it yet 😉 )

 Because I have quite a lot to say on this topic, I’m dividing this piece into two parts.
 In this first part, I am going to suggest that the first step is about understanding why people think, believe and do what they do, and then in the second part of this article I will look at how and why people come to reconsider and change their approach, and what we can do if we want to help facilitate reflection and change.